Breeder reactor: Burnup

 "Burnup" is a measure of how much energy has been extracted from a given mass of heavy metal in fuel, often expressed (for power reactors) in terms of gigawatt-days per ton of heavy metal.
 Burnup is an important factor in determining the types and abundances of isotopes produced by a fission reactor.
-Breeder reactors by design have high burnup compared to a conventional reactor, as breeder reactors produce more of their waste in the form of fission products, while most or all of the actinides are meant to be fissioned and destroyed.
+Burnup is distinct from the conversion or breeding ratio.
+A 2003 study of reduced-moderation water reactor fuel assemblies reported a configuration with an average core burnup of 38.2 GWd/t and a conversion ratio of 1.0, and another with 45 GWd/t and a conversion ratio of 0.97.

 In the past, breeder-reactor development focused on reactors with low breeding ratios, from 1.01 for the Shippingport Reactor running on thorium fuel and cooled by conventional light water to over 1.2 for the Soviet BN-350 liquid-metal-cooled reactor.
 Theoretical models of breeders with liquid sodium coolant flowing through tubes inside fuel elements ("tube-in-shell" construction) suggest breeding ratios of at least 1.8 are possible on an industrial scale.
 The Soviet BR-1 test reactor achieved a breeding ratio of 2.5 under non-commercial conditions.